imunreal7/my-recipes-in-django/README.md

 # Recipe App

 A Django-based web application that allows users to manage recipes, reviews, and categories.
 Users can register, log in, add, edit, and delete recipes, as well as reset passwords.
+[Check it out here!](https://my-recipes-in-django.onrender.com/) 🚀

 ## Features